-HQ Administered Additional Direct Assistance Funds: In addition to the per capita grant, PRM may make available additional direct assistance funds to be administered by resettlement agency headquarters.
+HQ Administered Additional Direct Assistance Funds:

+In addition to the per capita grant, PRM may make available additional direct assistance funds to be administered by the resettlement agency national management office.
 These funds would be awarded along with refugee per capita grants, to align with expected arrivals.
 Funding amounts may be awarded at a per capita rate to be determined and must be used for refugees within their R&P period.
-In the Affiliate R&P Funding Strategy and Policy, applicants should describe how any additional direct assistance R&P funds would be distributed to affiliates in their network to supplement the per capita grant according to factors that may vary geographically such as cost of living, housing, and additional caseload vulnerabilities.
-Proposals should discuss how the applicant would determine which affiliates are eligible to receive such additional funding, and should describe their strategy to administer these additional direct assistance funds throughout their network.
+Applicants should describe how any additional direct assistance R&P funds would be distributed to affiliates in their network to supplement the per capita grant according to factors that may vary geographically such as cost of living, housing, and additional caseload vulnerabilities.
+Proposals should discuss how the applicant would determine which affiliates are eligible to receive such additional funding and should describe their strategy to administer these additional direct assistance funds throughout their network.